mukeswebrian/Data-Analytics-Course-Project/README.md

 3. Which page experienced the biggest increase in page visits during 2016?

 4. Wikipedia pages could be written in several languages.
-One may infer which language a page is written in based on the page name e.g. Special:Search_fr.wikipedia.org_all-access_all-agents is written in French and Special:Book_en.wikipedia.org_all-access_spider is written in English.
+- Hint: One may infer which language a page is written in based on the page name e.g. Special:Search_fr.wikipedia.org_all-access_all-agents is written in French and Special:Book_en.wikipedia.org_all-access_spider is written in English.
 How many languages are represented in this dataset.
 What proportion of the pages does each language represent?